-VSP offers many members the option of laser vision correction surgery to correct vision problems such as nearsightedness, farsightedness, and astigmatism.
+VSP offers many members the option of going to a VSP network doctor for laser vision correction surgery to correct vision problems such as nearsightedness, farsightedness, and astigmatism.
 For more details, go to How to Use My Laser Vision Benefits.

-If you decide to have laser vision surgery, your VSP Laser Vision doctor will coordinate your surgery through a VSP Laser Vision Center and:
+If you decide to have laser vision surgery, your VSP Network Laser Vision doctor will coordinate your surgery through a VSP Network Laser Vision Center and:

 You'll get quality care through a VSP Laser Vision Center.
 They're chosen carefully based on certification, their specialization in the delivery of laser vision correction surgery, and technology.
 Plus, our members receive discounts at participating centers as well as guaranteed "not to exceed" pricing.
 You won't pay more than the following amounts: